JerryTom121/SnapNETS/README.txt

 ==============================================================
 Input:
 - graph.txt : It is a tab separated file and index of nodes starts from 1.
-Here is an example graph and its representation:
+Here are an example graph and its representation:
 1 ----- 2
  |	 |
  |	 |